Then I saw, and considered it well: I looked upon it, and received instruction.

 Why is sexual sin and violence so popular?
 Because it is glamorized on television (Ps 101:3; I Cor 15:33)!
 Why are Catholic nations often poor?
 Because from childhood they deny reality by assuming a cracker is the body, blood, soul, and divinity of Jesus Christ (I Cor 11:24-25)!
 Why is there considerable sodomy and pedophilia among their priests?
 Because they rejected God’s role for the woman (I Tim 4:1-3; Rom 1:27; I Cor 7:1-5)!

-Are there profitable lessons from observing good men?
-Solomon saw that those who fear God are successful and should be followed in life (Eccl 7:18).
-The Hall of Faith in Hebrews 11 provides a great cloud of witnesses as to the profit of believing and obeying God (Heb 11:2; 12:1).
-And the Lord Jesus Christ, Who suffered willingly to obey God, is now set down at God's right hand with great honor and glory (Heb 12:2; Ps 16:8-11).
+Are there profitable lessons by observing good men?
+Solomon saw those who fear God are successful and should be followed in life (Eccl 7:18).
+The Hall of Faith in Hebrews 11 provides a great cloud of witnesses proving the profit of believing and obeying God (Heb 11:2; 12:1).
+And the Lord Jesus Christ, Who suffered willingly to obey God, is now sitting at God’s right hand with great honor and glory (Heb 12:2; Ps 16:8-11).
+It is your duty and privilege today to follow His perfect example and obtain God’s blessings.